-Aussie farmers envy US poultry reform
+Aussie poultry farmers eye US reform

 “Australia’s poultry meat landscape is highly comparable to the US,” says NSW Farmers President James Jackson.
 “Poultry farmers in both countries face weak bargaining power and diminished returns.
-President Biden’s acknowledgment that consolidation weakens competition is a breakthrough; we hope to see similar recognition here in Australia.”
+President Biden’s acknowledgment that consolidation weakens competition is a breakthrough.
+We hope to see similar recognition here in Australia.”

-“Poultry farmers do not own the birds but care for them on behalf of powerful processing companies, and are required to own and maintain the sheds, equipment and resources needed to do this,” Jackson explains.
-“Unfortunately, the poultry meat processing landscape in Australia is highly concentrated.
+“Poultry farmers do not own the birds but care for them on behalf of powerful processing companies,” Jackson explains.
+“They’re required to own and maintain the sheds, equipment and resources needed to do this.
+Unfortunately, the poultry meat processing landscape in Australia is highly concentrated.
 Growers have limited choice in who to contract to, and geographical constraints diminish flexibility even further.

-“This is a watershed moment, one that has eluded us in Australia despite countless government and ACCC reviews that have found untoward practices perpetrated on chicken growers,” Mahar says.
-“We call on Australian policymakers to take note of developments in the US and act swiftly to afford Australian chicken growers the same protections.”
+“This is a watershed moment,” Mahar says.
+“One that has eluded us in Australia despite countless government and ACCC reviews that have found untoward practices perpetrated on chicken growers.
+We call on Australian policymakers to take note of developments in the US and act swiftly to afford Australian poultry farmers the same protections.”